{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 • The seed of the serpent carries the characteristics of the serpent, Satan.

-• The seed of Eve carries the characteristics of the virgin Mary.
+• The seed of Eve carries the characteristics of the Godhead.

 • A Seed produces fruit: either good fruit or bad fruit.